Graduate Programs in Nursing

 Advance your career as a family nurse practitioner with a Doctor of Nursing Practice degree or as a nurse educator with a Master of Science in Nursing degree or a post-master’s Certificate of Advanced Graduate Studies.
 With coursework that is predominately online, all Messiah’s advanced nursing degrees and certificates are made to fit the lifestyle of busy professionals.

-Doctor of Nursing Practice family nurse practitioner (DNP-FNP)
+Doctor of Nursing Practice: family nurse practitioner (Post-BSN to DNP-FNP)

 Take your passion for patient care and your nursing career to a whole new level.
 Advance your career as a family nurse practitioner with Messiah’s Doctor of Nursing Practice degree.
 This degree will prepare those who have a BSN to provide leadership and service by promoting quality, holistic nursing care in an advanced role.
 The post-BSN Doctor of Nursing Practice family nurse practitioner program (BSN-DNP-FNP) provides extensive clinical practice and role preparation in caring for patients across the lifespan from a Christian faith perspective.

-Master of Science in Nursing nurse educator (MSN)
+Master of Science in Nursing: nurse educator (MSN, RN-MSN)

 Advance your career—and the next generation of nursing professionals.
 In the rapidly changing world of healthcare, there is increasing demand for highly skilled nurses—and even greater demand for the nurse educators who will mentor and prepare them.
 Messiah College’s Master of Science in Nursing will prepare you to be a nurse educator who is uniquely equipped to lead and teach in a variety of educational and clinical settings.
 Learn more about nurse educator career paths.